gazmacphee/CryptoStrategyTracker/crypto_docker_package/DEPLOYMENT.md

 1. Check the container logs: `docker-compose logs`
 2. Verify database connection in your `.env` file
 3. Ensure your API keys are valid
-4. Make sure the required ports (5000) are not being used by other applications
+4. Make sure the required ports (5001) are not being used by other applications.
+If you encounter port conflicts, you can change the port mapping in the docker-compose.yml file, for example: `"5002:5000"` to use port 5002 instead

 ## Data Management